doorfortyfour/TileWorldCreator/docs/GettingStarted.md

 ![quickstart1](img/twcQuickStart1.gif)
 1. Assign the newly created `TileWorldCreatorAsset` file to the empty slot of the TileWorldCreator component.
 2. Set the map size to 20x20 for example.
-3. Click on the `+` button in the generation layers stack to create a new layer.
+3. Click on the `+` button in the blueprint layers stack to create a new layer.

 ### Add your first generator
 ![quickstart2](img/twcQuickStart2.gif)
 1. Select the layer.
 2. Name your layer: `Base` and set a color for the preview texture.
-3. Click on the + button of the layer action stack and select: `Generators / CellularAutomata`
+3. Click on the `+` button of the layer action stack and select: `Generators / CellularAutomata`
 4. Click on the execute layer button.
 5. Nice, TileWorldCreator has generated your first map.